 Dutch herring are traditionally eaten by holding the fish by the tail and dunking it into your mouth with your head thrown back.
 If that doesn’t seem appealing, haring can also be eaten in bite size pieces or on a sandwich called broodje haring.

 Did you know that Gouda cheese or Goudse kaas is named after the city of Gouda but is not actually made there?
 It got the moniker because farmers brought their cheeses to the Gouda markets to sell and trade.
-The name Gouda cheese is not legally protected and therefore this style of cheese can be made worldwide.
+The name Gouda cheese is not legally protected and therefore this style of cheese can be made worldwide even though it is a typical Dutch food.

 In the Netherlands, this style of cow’s milk cheese is extremely common.
 The cheeses are classified by how long they are aged.
 Jonge kaas is the youngest with about a month of aging, while older Oude kaas or Overjarige kaas is aged for a year or more and develops a tangy caramel flavor.